Diesel Smog Check

-Once these procedures are developed, Hybrid Electric cars and trucks may be required to get tested.
+All hybrid electric cars and trucks are required to get smog tested.
 Some HEV models are also built as non-hybrids.
 For example the Tahoe, Camry, Civic, and Escape.
-Only the hybrid model of these vehicles are exempt from the smog check process.

 - Chevy Hybrid Tahoe – all years